The Manin-Mumford conjecture and the Tate-Voloch conjecture for a product of Siegel moduli spaces: Introduction

-(2) The original Tate-Voloch conjecture \cite{TV} states that in a semi-abelian variety over $\BC_p$, torsion points outside a closed subvariety can not be $p$-adically too close to it.
-This conjecture is proved by Scanlon \cite{Sca0} \cite{Sca} when the semi-abelian variety is defined over $\bar\BQ_p$.
+(3) The original Tate-Voloch conjecture \cite{TV} states that in a semi-abelian variety, torsion points outside a closed subvariety can not be $p$-adically too close to it.
+This conjecture was proved by Scanlon \cite{Sca0} \cite{Sca} when the semi-abelian variety is defined over $\bar \BQ_p$.
 Xie \cite{Xie} proved dynamic analogs of Tate-Voloch conjecture for projective spaces.

 \end{rmk}